Your browser is out of date.

 Historical stone sculptures found near Old Burana tower / © Pavel Svoboda Photography / Shutterstock

-When visiting Burana, make sure to appreciate the rock engraved details around the tower as it served as inspiration to the mosque’s tower in Bukhara, one of the most beautiful ones in Central Asia.
-Also make sure to carefully climb up to the tower and admire the vast fertile lands of the Chuy Valley with the mountainous landscape of the northern Tien-shan in the background.
+When visiting Burana, make sure to appreciate the rock engraved details around the tower as it served as inspiration to the mosque’s tower in Bukhara, one of the most beautiful in Central Asia.
+Also make sure to climb up the tower and admire the vast fertile lands of the Chuy Valley with the mountainous landscape of the northern Tianshan in the background.

 City of Nevaket (Site of Krasnaya Rechka)

-Much like Ak-Beshim, the site of Krasnaya Rechka is a testimony to the multicultural past of the Silk Road.
-The site, which was known as the city of Nevaket in ancient times, displays the ruins and artefacts from different civilizations, dynasties, tribes and faiths.
-This is the biggest of the three sites described here accounting for an incredible four hundred hectares of land.
-Unfortunately, the archaeologists were not able to explore all the land and have only unveiled parts of the city.
+Much like Ak-Beshim, Krasnaya Rechka is a testimony to the multicultural past of the Silk Road.
+The site, which was known as the city of Nevaket in ancient times, displays the ruins and artefacts from different civilisations, dynasties, tribes, and faiths.
+This is the biggest of the three sites described here, accounting for an impressive 400 hectares of land.
+Unfortunately, archaeologists have not yet been able to explore all the land and have only unveiled parts of the city.

-So far, the excavations on the city revealed evidence of a fortress that used to surround the politically important citadel and the city suburbs that lay outside of the fortress’ wall.
-Nevaket was also known as one of the capitals of the Kharakanid empire and one of the centres of Islam during the early days of Central Asia.
-Nevertheless, the site displays evidence of how different cultures and faiths co-lived with harmony as excavations were able to unveil christian and buddhist temples as well as zoroastrian burying grounds.
+So far, the excavations on the city have revealed evidence of a fortress that used to surround the politically-important citadel and the city suburbs that lay outside the walls of the fortress.
+Nevaket was also known as one of the capitals of the Kharakanid Empire and one of the centres of Islam during its early days in Central Asia.
+Nevertheless, the site displays evidence of how different cultures and faiths co-lived with harmony, as excavations were able to unveil Christian and Buddhist temples as well as Zoroastrian burial grounds.

-Experience the raw beauty of the Silk Road at the Chang’an Tianshan Corridor through this World Heritage Site!
-Now marked as a UNESCO site, you can visit the breathtaking expansive views while also taking in all the history of the Chinese, Kazakhstan, and Kyrgyzstan merchants.
-This is a great way to learn about the regional influences, and just how much the Silk Road impacts Asia today through long lasting cultural heritage and an incomparable taste for trade.
+Experience the raw beauty of the Silk Road along this stretch of the Chang’an Tianshan Corridor.
+This is a great way to learn about the regional influences, and just how much the Silk Road impacts Asia today through long-lasting cultural heritage and an incomparable taste for trade.

 How to get there